It’s devastating when a baby dies. Here we explain what stillbirth is, the causes, risk factors and what you can do to reduce the likelihood of it.

 Keep track of your baby’s movements

 Most women first become aware of their baby’s movements from 16 to 24 weeks of pregnancy (NHS, 2021c).
 The number of your baby’s movements will tend to increase up until 32 weeks of pregnancy.
-After this, it stays about the same, although the type of movement might change towards the due date.
+After this, it stays about the same, although the type of movement might change towards the due date (RCOG, 2019).

 Stating a ‘normal’ specific number of daily movements for unborn babies is not possible.
-What is important is recognising your baby’s individual pattern of movements and reporting any changes to your midwife or GP immediately.
+What is important is recognising your baby’s individual pattern of movements and reporting any changes to your midwife or GP immediately (RCOG, 2019).
 Changes might be a sign that your baby is unwell and the sooner this is found out the better (NHS, 2021c).

-- Avoiding alcohol and drugs during pregnancy – these can seriously affect your baby's development and increase the risk of miscarriage and stillbirth.
+- Alcohol and recreational drugs during pregnancy can seriously affect your baby's development and increase the risk of miscarriage and stillbirth.